Building SIP Raised Beds:

 WIDTH: You won't ever step in this bed.
 So you need to be able to reach all the way in.
 Maximum width should be 4 feet if you can access BOTH sides.
 Don't go any wider than 2 feet if you can only reach in from one side.

 DEPTH: This is critical.
-I advise a depth of 16.5".
+I advise a depth of 16.5" (including the reservoir depth).
 That means 3 rows of 6" boards (5.5" actual width).
 Don't deviate too much from this.
-Going too shallow will result in overly saturated soil.
+The more shallow the planter, the more overly saturated the soil will become.
+This could lead to root rot.
 Plus your plants' roots will be robbed of space for growth.
-Going deeper could start to reduce the ability of the soil to wick moisture all of the way to the top of the bed.
-The physical properties of your potting mix will be a factor, but 16.5" (including reservoir) is the ideal fit.
+Anything less than 12" is asking for trouble.

 4" PIPE SPACING: Select an appropriate number of 4" corrugated, perforated drain pipes.
 The spacing between the outer edges of each pipe should be a gap of 0.25" minimum up to 0.75" maximum.
 The pipes should not touch, but they should not be spaced loosely either.